 Vendor Claims vs Independent Tests

-Independent deliverability and ROI studies are still supporting email as a very reliable channel if it is used properly.
-The differences between Constant Contact and Mailchimp are less than the differences that can be found between good sender practices and bad ones.
+Independent deliverability and ROI studies continue to support email as a highly reliable channel when used properly.
+The differences between Constant Contact and Mailchimp are less than the differences between good sender practices and bad ones.

 Deliverability Features & Safeguards